xshoji/bash-script-starter/README.md

 ### Environment variables

-You can check environment variables be should exported.
+You can check which environment variables be should be exported.

 Missing environment variables are displayed as `[!]`.